Portrait of Monsieur Bertin: Description

 The painting is signed J.Ingres Pinxit 1832 in capitals at the top left, and L.F.
 Bertin, also in capitals, at the upper right.
-The frame is the original, and thought to have been designed by Ingres himself.
+The frame is the original and is thought to have been designed by Ingres himself.
 It shows animals around a sinuous and richly carved grapevine.
 Art historians Paul Mitchell and Lynn Roberts note that the design follows an old French tradition of placing austere male portraits within "exuberantly carved" frames.
 The frame closely resembles that of Raphael's c.
 1514–15 Portrait of Baldassare Castiglione, a painting that influenced Ingres, especially in colour and tone.
 A similar frame was used for Ingres's 1854 painting of Joan of Arc at the Coronation of Charles VII.

 Reception

 Monsieur Bertin was exhibited at the 1833 Salon alongside his 1807 Portrait of Madame Duvaucey.
-It met with near universal praise to become his most successful artwork to that point.
+It met with near-universal praise to become his most successful artwork to that point.
 It sealed his reputation as a portraitist, reaching far enough into public consciousness to become a standard for newspaper political satires.
 Today it is considered his greatest portrait.
 Ingres viewed all this as a mixed blessing, remarking that "since my portraits of Bertin and Molé, everybody wants portraits.
 There are six that I've turned down, or am avoiding, because I can't stand them."